The Most Successful Way To Quit Smoking

 Immediately After Quitting

 • Develop a clean, fresh nonsmoking environment around yourself at work and home.
 Buy yourself flowers.
-You may be surprised how much you can enjoy their scent now.
+You may be surprised how much you can enjoy their scent now.• spend as much free time as possible in places where smoking is prohibited during the first 2 weeks such as libraries, museums, theaters.

 • Drink large quantities of water and low-calorie fruit juice (avoid sodas that contain caffeine).